-A large, thick spacer washer should be lying on the front panel near the hole for the phones jack (see Figure 12).
+- A large, thick spacer washer should be lying on the front panel near the hole for the phones jack (see Figure 12).
 This spacer fits between the phones jack and the back of the front panel board to provide a solid mechanical ground connection when the boards are in place.
 Remove the washer and set it aside.
-If it's lying on the inside of the front panel you can tip the panel so it will slide out at the end.

-- Screw three 4-40 nuts onto the 1/2" (13 mm) 4-40 nylon screw as shown in Figure 13. - Cut off the nylon screw flush with the last nut.
+If it is lying on the inside of the front panel you can tip the panel so it will slide out at the end. - Lif your kit was supplied with 1/4" (6.4mm) long nylon screws, skip this step.
+If you have 1/2" (13mm) nylon screws, cut all three of them to length as follows: - Screw three 4-40 nuts onto the 1/2" (13 mm) 4-40 nylon screw as shown in Figure 13. - Cut off the nylon screw flush with the last nut.
 Sharp diagonal cutters or a knife will cut the nylon. - After cutting, remove all three nuts.
 (The nuts establish the correct length for the screw and "clean up" the thread where you cut the screw.)